Hello and welcome to SFU Library!

 - those SFU or Thompson Rivers University Open Learning TRU-OL students enrolled in an SFU distance education course,

-- Aboriginal students currently registered in the SFU Faculty of Education, and
+- Indigenous students currently registered in the SFU Faculty of Education, and

-- those Aboriginal students who are registered in a course where special Telebook privileges have already been arranged.
+- those Indigenous students who are registered in a course where special Telebook privileges have already been arranged.

-Non-eligible Aboriginal students may use Telebook for a fee.
+Non-eligible Indigenous students may use Telebook for a fee.

-SFU librarians are always happy to help Aboriginal students with their research.
-We assist Aboriginal students with a wide range of questions, for instance:
+SFU librarians are always happy to help Indigenous students with their research.
+We assist Indigenous students with a wide range of questions, for instance:

 - recommending particular resources for finding information on your topic